srhariha/SpatioTemporalSEIR/doc/faq.md

 ## Do you use any patient data?

-*No.* The simulator runs based on the intital seed given by the user.
+*No.* The simulator runs based on the initial seed given by the user.

 ## What are the factors which influence the projections?